Create your own ocean in a jar to explore sea life, deep sea creatures and ocean zones.

-We decided to make our own model of the ocean in order to explore the different ocean zones and the animals that live in these areas.
+We decided to make our own model of the ocean in order to explore the different ocean layers and the animals that live in these areas.
 I've included a detailed tutorial on how we put ours together along with affiliate links to some of the products we used to create our own ocean world.

 This is such a fun and hands-on project for kids -- they'll love helping to put it all together!